vangheem/nvg_blog/_posts/2018-09-17-why-plone-resource-registries-happened.md

 What we were asked to solve:
  - integrate mockup within plone
- - add/remove js/css resource
+ - add/remove js/css resources
- - customize resources
+ - customize resources through the web
- - build js/css files
+ - build js/css files through the web

 Also keep in mind, we were asked to solve these problems mostly for people who still wanted to do TTW(through the web) development.
 Ramon and I did not do TTW development and JavaScript technology